-Delivery on the Reservation From: Type Tax Applicable Administered and Collected By: Location On the Tribal Sales Tax (Equal to Department of Revenue Reservation Combined State and Local Rate) Location Off the Reservation But in SC - Sales \$100 or less State Sales Tax (6%) (Local taxes would not be applicable in these circumstances.)
-Department of Revenue Location Off the Reservation But in SC - Sales Over \$100 Tribal Sales Tax (Equal to Combined State and Local Rate) Department of Revenue Location Off the Reservation and Outside the State - Seller Registered with DOR State Use Tax (6%) (Local taxes would not be applicable in these circumstances.)
-Department of Revenue Location Off the Reservation and Outside the State - Seller Not Registered with DOR Tribal Use Tax (Equal to Combined State and Local Rate) Catawba Indian Tribe
+Delivery on the Reservation From: Type Tax Applicable Administered and Collected By: Location On the Tribal Sales Tax (Equal to Department of Revenue Reservation Combined State and Local Rate) Location Off the State Sales Tax (6%) (Local taxes Department of Revenue Reservation But in SC would not be applicable in these - Sales \$100 or less circumstances.)
+Location Off the Tribal Sales Tax (Equal to Department of Revenue Reservation But in SC Combined State and Local Rate) - Sales Over \$100 Location Off the State Use Tax (6%) (Local taxes Department of Revenue Reservation and would not be applicable in these Outside the State - circumstances.)
+Seller Registered with DOR Location Off the Tribal Use Tax (Equal to Catawba Indian Tribe Reservation and Combined State and Local Rate) Outside the State - Seller Not Registered with DOR